SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 The symptoms of sleep apnea may themselves contribute to stress or anxiety.
 Because having sleep apnea can make a person tired throughout the day and cause mood swings or irritability, they may struggle to face obstacles and manage daily stressors.

-Their symptoms may negatively impact their social relationships or ability to perform well at work, which could spur worry or even depressive symptoms, like a sense of helplessness.
+Their symptoms may negatively impact their social relationships or ability to perform well at work, which can also directly contribute to or worsen anxiety and depression.

 Can Anxiety Cause Sleep Apnea?